cchantep/acolyte/readme.md

 ### Limitations

-Binary datatype are not currently supported.
+- Binary datatype are not currently supported.
+- Callable statement are not (yet) implemented.

 ### Code